Airsequel/Examples/readme.md

 # Airsequel Examples

-Collection of simple example apps to get your started with app development for Airsequel.
+Collection of simple example apps to get you started with app development for Airsequel.

 ## Simple Todo App in Elm